VHS Revival reveals the story behind the Bond movie that never was.

 One thing I think we can all agree on is the fascination surrounding the prospect of more Dalton.
 This was a man who took on the responsibility of evolving the Bond formula in the face of an ardent fan base whose stance was largely unyielding, and he did a mighty fine job of it too, dragging us kicking and screaming towards the 21st century.
 Without the possible stumbling block of a third entry, Dalton will go down in folklore as the perennial underdog, an unflinching overachiever who was never given a fair rub of the green, and who still managed to do more for the development of the Bond character than perhaps any other actor.

-At the end of the day, who can ask for more than that?
+And at the end of the day, who can ask for more than that?